 Harbor Springs Festival of the Book

-Provide books to students to encourage a lifestyle of literacy
+Provide books to students to support home literacy

 Amount granted: $4,000

-The Harbor Springs Festival of the Book is a three-day festival with more than 50 traditionally-published authors and illustrators throughout Harbor Springs.
+The Harbor Springs Festival of the Book is a three-day festival with more than 50 traditionally published authors and illustrators throughout Harbor Springs.
 The Festival is committed to meeting children in their classrooms where the highest number of students have the opportunity to engage in creative conversations with the presenters.
-Research on literacy shows the number of books in a home is predictive of a child’s success in reading.
-This grant will allow the Festival to purchase books to be placed in classrooms, school libraries and directly in the hands of children, inspiring more kids to develop a love for books, authors and reading.
+Research on literacy shows that the number of books in a home is predictive of a child’s success, not only in reading, but his or her level of education in general.
+A grant to this project will allow the Festival to purchase books to be placed in classrooms, school libraries and directly in the hands of children, inspiring more kids to develop a love for books, authors and reading!

 Little Traverse Historical Society

 Learn about the culinary history of our region

 Amount granted: $5,000